alber06/business-service/README.md

 Check `package.json` and `Makefile` to see available scripts and build targets.
 NPM run scripts are mostly aliases to their Make counterparts.

+### Docker

+You can start the server with the Mongo database just running `make docker-compose-up` inside the `backend\` folder.

 ### Tests

-To run the tests, you need to have [docker-engine](https://docs.docker.com/engine/installation/) installed in case of Linux, or run the test inside a [docker-machine](https://docs.docker.com/machine/install-machine/) in case of OSX or Windows:
+To run the tests, you need to have [docker-machine](https://docs.docker.com/machine/install-machine/)